-Chuck is co-founder & Chair of Stray Dog Institute, Stray Dog Capital, and Stray Dog Policy.
-He also serves as Executive Chair of the Board at Companion Protect, Director of the GlassWall Syndicate, a Vice Chair at Asurion, and a member of the board at Gathered Foods Corporation and BlueNalu.
-Chuck is a member of the board at The Humane Society of the United States and chairs the boards of Great Plains SPCA, the Humane Society Legislative Fund, and Stray Dog Policy.
-He is co-founder of three private foundations: The Quinn Foundation, Stray Dog Institute, and Ringo’s Fund.
-Chuck follows a vegan lifestyle, and is motivated by the need to support supply-side changes that contribute to sustainable food systems transformation that will benefit both people and animals.
+Chuck is Co-founder and Board Chair of Stray Dog Capital and Stray Dog Institute.
+He also serves as Executive Board Chair at Companion Protect, Director of GlassWall Syndicate, Vice Chair at Asurion, and a board member at Gathered Foods Corporation and BlueNalu.
+Chuck is a board member at The Humane Society of the United States and chairs the boards of Great Plains SPCA and the Humane Society Legislative Fund.
+Along with his wife Jennifer, he co-founded The Quinn Foundation and Ringo’s Fund, private foundations dedicated to building a more compassionate world for animals, people, and the environment.
+Chuck follows a vegan lifestyle and is motivated by the need to support supply-side changes that contribute to sustainable food systems transformation.

 Jennifer is Co-founder and Vice Chair of Stray Dog Capital and Stray Dog Institute.
 She serves as Director of GlassWall Syndicate and a board member at Companion Protect.
 She is also on the non-profit boards of the Metropolitan Organization to Counter Sexual Assault (MOCSA), All About Autism, and Humane Society International.
 Along with her husband Chuck, she co-founded The Quinn Foundation and Ringo’s Fund, private foundations dedicated to building a more compassionate world for animals, people, and the environment.
 Jennifer is deeply committed to veganism and building the movement for food systems transformation.